Breadcrumb

 More information can be found at Representative Agreements and Enduring Power of Attorney.

-A Power of Attorney and an Enduring Power of Attorney are legal documents that appoint one or more persons to handle your financial and legal affairs.
-In this case, ‘Attorney’ does not mean a lawyer.
+A power of attorney and an enduring power of attorney are legal documents that appoint one or more persons to handle your financial and legal affairs.
+In this case, "attorney" does not mean a lawyer.
 Your attorney could be your spouse, a family member or close friend whom you trust implicitly.
-Neither Power of Attorney nor Enduring Power of Attorney covers personal or health-care matters.
+Neither power of attorney nor enduring power of attorney covers personal or health-care matters.

-The Power of Attorney is only valid while you are capable to make your own decisions.
-The authority of the Power of Attorney ends as soon as you become unable to make decisions for yourself.
+The power of attorney is only valid while you are capable to make your own decisions.
+The authority of the power of attorney ends as soon as you become unable to make decisions for yourself.

+You appoint your SDM by completing a Representation Agreement (Section 7) form and/or a Representation Agreement (Section 9) form.
 In general, an SDM can agree to or refuse treatment and can withdraw treatment on your behalf.
 Your SDM can use the information in your advance care plan, statements made by you in the past, and what he or she knows about you personally to make these decisions.
-For example, your SDM can consent to surgery, refuse to have you placed on life-support machines or request that you be taken off life support.
+Be sure to note there are different decision-making authorities given to the SDM depending on which representation agreement you complete.
+The laws regarding a substitute decision maker vary from province to province.

-The health-care provider may choose a temporary substitute decision maker if you did not authorize an SDM.
+A TSDM has limited authority and is selected on a decision-by-decision basis.
 More information can be found at the Public Guardian and Trustee of British Columbia website.

 If you become incapable and have not already named someone to make decisions for you, the B.C.
 Supreme Court may appoint someone close to you or the Public Guardian and Trustee of British Columbia to make decisions on your behalf.
 There are two types of committeeship:

-A Committee of Person makes decisions on your behalf regarding your personal care, health care, and living arrangements of you and/or your dependents, if you are not capable of making these decisions yourself.
+- A committee of person makes decisions on your behalf regarding your personal care, health care, and living arrangements of you and/or your dependents, if you are not capable of making these decisions yourself.

-A Committee of Estate has full responsibility for your financial and legal affairs.
+- A committee of estate has full responsibility for your financial and legal affairs.

 More information and resources can be found on the Public Guardian and Trustee of British Columbia website.

-A Greensleeve is especially helpful for individuals who are receiving Home Health services and/or attending out-patient clinics, i.e. renal, diabetic, cancer, etc. The Greensleeve is meant to be taken with you to clinic appointments or hospital visits so that health care providers know your wishes, advance directive and/or goals of care.
+A Greensleeve is especially helpful for individuals who are receiving Home Health Services and/or attending out-patient clinics, i.e. renal, diabetic, cancer, etc. The Greensleeve is meant to be taken with you to clinic appointments or hospital visits so that health care providers know your wishes, advance directive and/or goals of care.
 It will be reviewed with you and returned for you to bring home again.
 You can also give a copy of your ACP documents to your doctor or nurse practitioner so they have a copy in your patient record.

 There are a number of resources that can help you start the conversation about advance care planning: